Table of Contents

 Download MySQL Installer from https://dev.mysql.com/downloads/installer/ and execute it.Note

-You probably also installed other helpful MySQL products like MySQL Workbench on your system.
-Consider loading MySQL Workbench to check your new MySQL server connection to view the connection's status.
-By default, these two programs automatically start after installing MySQL.
+If you installed MySQL Workbench on your system, consider using it to check your new MySQL server connection.
+By default, the program automatically start after installing MySQL.

 To accommodate the